CrowdEmotion/respondent-video-capture-kit/flash/README.md

     - `API DOMAIN`, `USERNAME` and `PASSWORD` strings: contain CrowdEmotion API credentials to upload videos for analysis.
 See API documentation at [http://docs.ceapi1.apiary.io/](http://docs.ceapi1.apiary.io/)

-    - `OPTION` object: contains a list of properties
+    - `OPTIONS` object: contains a list of properties
         - `randomOrder` (*true* | *false* - default: *false*): display videos in a random order
         - `playerCentered` (*true* | *false* - default: *true*): display videos in the center of the screen using the css *position:absolute*
         - `playerWidth` (*integer* - default 640): set the width of the videos